exploreborders/RAG_Architecture/docs/3-technical/query-rewriting.md

 ### 4. HyDE (Hypothetical Document Embeddings)

 Generate a hypothetical answer document and use it for retrieval.
+Use HyDE when you have conceptual or meaning-based searches where exact keyword matching isn't sufficient.

 ```python
 """